hyperglyph/hyperglyph/spec/glyph_spec.rst

 - name 'link'
 - attributes is a dictionary.
 MUST have the keys 'url', 'method'
+ * method SHOULD be 'GET'
-- MAY have the key 'inline'
+ * MAY have the key 'inline'
+ * MAY have the keys 'etag', 'last-modified', 'cache-control'
 - content is an object, which is either nil or the inlined response

-links map to functions with no arguments. if the key 'cache' is in the attributes and the associated value is true, then the function MAY return the associated content object, instead of making a request.
+links map to functions with no arguments. if the key 'inline' is in the attributes and the associated value is true, then the function MAY return the associated content object, instead of making a request.

+if a link has the etag, last-modified attributes, clients SHOULD perform a conditional GET, using the 'If-None-Match', 'If-Modified-Since'

 form